Minigugus/postgres-deno/README.md

 ## File query `sql.file(path, [args], [options]) -> Promise`

 Using an `.sql` file for a query.
 The contents will be cached in memory so that the file is only read once.
+Requires the `--allow-read` flag.

 ```js